a-ads/blog/content/blog/crypto-ico-marketing.md

 * Test different ad formats to find what works best for your campaign
 * Include ad formats supported by websites where your audience is present
 * Monitor campaign performance metrics like clicks, impressions, CTR, and costs for optimization
 * Seek ad networks that offer reliable support for prompt issue resolution and campaign guidance.
-A-ADS is an excellent option for your ICO Marketing needs.
+AADS is an excellent option for your ICO Marketing needs.

 ### Do you need an agency for ICO marketing?